opoupeney/dfd/source/gsguide/exploring-the-studio.rst

 .. image:: ../images/getting-started/dfx-explorer1.png

-The Explorer contains a List of Applications and a Catalog of Shared components.
-The Explorer allows users to navigate through applications and their components as well as components shared by all applications.
-It has search capabilities and a menu for quick access to different editors in the studio without navigating through the different components.
+The Explorer contains a List of Applications and a Catalog of Shared components with tree controls to navigate through the hierarchy of applications and their components as well as components shared by all applications.
+It provides search capabilities on the components and a direct access menu for quick access to main application editors in the studio without having to navigating through the hierarchy ofcomponents.

 #.
-Application Tree and Shared Catalog - The Explorer panel contains a tree control with the list of applications and their elements
+Application Tree and Shared Catalog - The Explorer panel contains a tree controls for navigation through application and shared components
 #.
-Search Box - in this search box you can type the name of a component that you want to use, DreamFace will position you on it
+Search Box - the search box provides search capability on the application and shared components names.
 #.
 Direct Access Menu - a list of main functions that can be accessed directly without navigating the tree structure
 #.
 Left Panel Collapse icon - Clicking on this icon will collapse and expand the Left Pane